id01/passman/README.md

 ALWAYS remember to install all dependencies, or else bad things will happen.

 ## Changelog
+* 02/02/2018 v1.0.3 (id01)
+	* Rewrote the password generation algorithm for the web UI because of those websites with stupid password requirements.
 * 01/08/2018 v1.0.2 (id01)
 	* Combined linux_cli and windows_gui to client/.
 * 12/21/2017 v1.0.1 (id01)